 The Sankey Canal was originally known as the Sankey Brook Navigation and later as the St Helens Canal.
 It lays claim to being the first modern canal in England, or the first canal of the industrial age, and indeed it opened before its more famous neighbour, the Bridgewater Canal.
 To understand this claim, it is necessary to look at how the canal fits into the evolution of waterways.
-The first artificial waterways in England were constructed by the Romans, including the Foss Dyke between Lincoln and the Trent.
+The first artificial waterways in England were constructed by the Romans, including the Foss Dyke between Lincoln and the Trent, which is still in use.
 In later centuries attempts were made to make rivers navigable by the use of weirs and locks, such as the Exeter Ship Canal, opened in 1566.
 By the 18th century, rivers such as the Mersey and Weaver were being navigated for some distance, and boats were even getting nearly a mile up the Sankey Brook to Sankey Bridges.

 The idea of making the Sankey Brook navigable was put forward and gained support.
 In 1755 an Act of Parliament was passed to make the brook navigable as far as Broad Oak.
 So, officially, this was to be a traditional river navigation, but it is believed that the engineers knew that the brook was too shallow and twisting to be of practical use, so they constructed a completely separate canal alongside the brook.
 So, even though it was known as The Sankey Brook Navigation, it was, in practice, a discrete canal - the first to be built in England in modern times.

-It opened as far as the Old Double Lock by 1757 - 6 years before the first part of the Bridgewater Canal opened.
+It opened as far as the Old Double Lock by 1757 - several years before the first part of the Bridgewater Canal opened.
 Yet the Bridgewater is often proclaimed to be the first canal, since it was openly promoted as a canal rather than a river navigation!
 It is thought that the idea of building a separate canal was so radical that the Sankey's financial backers would be frightened away - hence the deception!

 The canal was constructed with broad locks to accommodate the traditional Mersey "flats" or sailing barges that already plied the Mersey.
 Because these had masts for their sails, all of the bridges on the canal were built as swing bridges.
 Later, when the railways were built, they also had to install swing bridges to cross the canal, with the exception of George Stephenson's Manchester to Liverpool railway - the world's first passenger railway - which crossed the canal by way of the Sankey Viaduct near Earlestown.
 The arches were 70 feet high, giving plenty of headroom for the boats' masts.